-In FY 2019, TTB received approximately 7,800 applications for a federal permit or registration, and qualified approximately 6,400 new businesses.
+In FY 2018, TTB received approximately 9,000 applications for a federal permit or registration, and qualified approximately 6,500 new businesses.
 These are predominantly small businesses, which contribute to local job opportunities and often lead the industry in product innovation.
-Today, TTB regulates more than 99,800 industry members.
+Today, TTB regulates more than 90,000 industry members.

-Expansion of the alcohol beverage industry in recent years has increased the number of TTB permittees, particularly in terms of new alcohol producers.
-This growth in workload had contributed to delayed permit approvals by TTB - peaking at an average of 122 days in FY 2016 - so that new businesses often waited months to begin producing and selling their products while having already made significant investments in their operations.
+Ongoing expansion of the alcohol beverage industry in recent years has increased the volume of permit and brewer's notice applications, particularly for new alcohol producers.
+This growth in workload has contributed to delayed permit approvals by TTB - reaching an average of 122 days in FY 2016 - so that new businesses often waited months to begin producing and selling their products while having already made significant investments in their operations.

-To address this performance challenge, TTB established a two-year priority goal for FY 2018-2019 to reduce average approval times for alcohol and tobacco business permits by at least 20 percent and achieve the 75-day standard for 85 percent of applicants by September 30, 2019.
+To address this performance challenge, in FY 2018, TTB established a priority goal to reduce average approval times for alcohol and tobacco business permits by at least 20 percent (from 96 days to 75 days) and achieve the 75-day standard for 85 percent of applicants by September 30, 2019.

-In FY 2019, TTB's continuous improvement efforts in this goal centered on the following key strategic objectives:
+In FY 2018, TTB's continuous improvement efforts in this goal centered on the following key strategic objectives: